PackMojo

 When designing your packaging on a dieline template using Adobe Illustrator, be sure to set the document color mode to CMYK.
 This will be the closest representation of colors that you see on screen vs what's actually printed.
 In Adobe Illustrator, there are also additional settings to adjust the color profiles of CMYK, all of which may look slightly different.

 Important: although you may be viewing CMYK mode on screen, these are still colors that are created by light, meaning that CMYK on screen will look different to CMYK that's been printed.
+You are essentially viewing a RGB representation of CMYK colors.
+Therefore it is important to recognize that the colors will all be slightly altered.

 Screen & software differences